 The state of Florida has a closed primary system.
 This means in order to vote in the primary, you must already be a registered party member.
 So you have to be registered with the Democratic Party to vote in the Democratic Primary or registered with the Republican Party to vote in the Republican Primary.

-Independents and unaffiliated voters by definition are excluded from participating in the party nomination contests and can't vote until the general election.
+Registered independents and unaffiliated voters are excluded from participating in the party nomination contests and can't vote until the general election.

 HOW TO REGISTER/CHANGE PARTY AFFILIATION IN FLORIDA